Breclan-Ingleton/binomial-option-pricing/README.md

 # Binomial Option Pricing

 This project uses simple Python models to price European options using binomial stock price trees.
+This project is intended to build intuition for how simple option pricing models work before moving on to more advanced financial mathematics.

 ## Files